mascjer/last_mile_quote_request_form/README.md

 # Last Mile Quote Request Tool

 An application for CHR Employees to submit prelimary quotes to Air Expedite, Exculsive Use Vehicle, First Mile and Final Mile.
-This allows data to be stored and reported on to improve the quoting processes for the Last Mile division.
+This allows data to be stored and reported on to improve the quoting processes for Last Mile Services.

 ## Access and Features